San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

-The New Mexico State Aggies (1-4) are overwhelming 27.5-point underdogs on Saturday, October 2, 2021 against the San Jose State Spartans (2-2).
-The over/under is set at 51.5 points for the outing.
+The San Jose State Spartans (2-2) are a heavy 27.5-point favorite heading into their matchup on Saturday, October 2, 2021 against the New Mexico State Aggies (1-4).
+The game has a point total set at 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.